Workstation Sink Buying Guide - 6 Design Details That Matter Most

 Moving from rinse to chop to drain without stopping

-Keeping the sink usable even while accessories are in place
+Keeping the sink fully usable even while accessories are in place

-A great sink works beautifully even with nothing sitting on top of it.
+If a sink only works well when you stack it full of accessories, that is a warning sign.
+A great sink works beautifully with very little sitting on top of it.

-4. Drain Placement and Sink Slope (The Detail Nobody Brags About, But Everyone Notices)
+4. Sink Drain Placement and Sink Slope (The Detail Nobody Brags About, But Everyone Notices)

 Drain placement and proper slope are two of the most overlooked details in the entire sink industry.

 A sink that drains properly feels clean, dry, and easy.
-A sink that doesn’t drain properly becomes annoying fast.
+A sink that doesn’t drain properly becomes annoying quickly.
 Water sits.
 Debris collects.
 You end up wiping it down constantly.

 This is one of those things you never think about until you own a sink that gets it wrong.